Air Fryer Mozzarella Sticks – best method!

 We tested them both ways.
 They’re way better double-breaded.
 Yes, it’s more work.
 Yes, they turn out okay if you only bread them once.
 But if you want really amazing mozzarella sticks, take the time to double coat them.

-Yessss you do.
+Yes, you do.
 Seriously, it’s worth it.

-Tip: Okay, we’ve covered that these are a bit of a hassle (worth it!).
+Okay, we’ve covered that these are a bit of a hassle (worth it!).
 BUT if you make extras (just go ahead and make a triple batch, you’ll be glad!), you can transfer them to a freezer safe bag and freeze them for up to three months.
-Then all you have to do is preheat the air fryer, cook them (might take 1-2 minutes longer), and you’ll be burning your fingers and mouth on the most delicious mozzarella sticks in less than fifteen minutes.

-More great finger foods:
+More great finger foods

 Snacking is the best, isn’t it?
 If you like these air fryer mozzarella sticks, you’ll love: